Aspitates ochrearia

 Aspitates ochrearia, the yellow belle, is a moth in the family Geometridae.
 The species was first described by Pietro Rossi in 1794.
 It is found in western and southern Europe, as well as North America.

 The wingspan is 25–34 mm.
 Adults are on wing from April to June and again from August to September in two generations per year.
+It is very similar to Aspitates gilvaria.